 Albert Rhoda took the “far paddock” in the block and shared a section of that with Jack Rock until the latter moved to Preston’s Road.
 Albert Watemburg’s daughter, Mary, then Mrs le Vavaseur, spoke to Wilfred Walter of the two being brothers and said that J Rhoda changed his name to Jack Rock to avoid confusion.108

-Her recollections demonstrate the complexity of Polish inter-relationships in Marshland: In 1874, the cartvale carried eight members of the “Rhock” family—but their name was not Rhock.
+Her recollections demonstrate the complexity of Polish inter-relationships in Marshland: In 1874, the cartvale carried seven members of the “Rhock” family—but their name was not Rhock.
 In Rytel, Pomerania, before the germanisation of Polish names in Prussian-partitioned Poland, their surname was Roda.
 Germans introduced an “h” and changed it to Rohda, then Rhode, says Ray Watembach, an authority on the origins of Polish names in New Zealand.109 The cartvale sailed from London.
 Like so many Poles living under Prussian control, the Rodas were probably illiterate, so could not write their names; London port officials incorrectly listed them as Rhock.

 They arrived in Wellington as Albert Rhock (30), his wife, Marianne (36), and Julianne (4), Johann (3) and Josef (6 months).
 With them were Magdalena (45), classified as a “single woman” and another Johann, a 17-year-old “single man” who was a “farm labourer.”
 110

 There are no Rhocks listed in New Zealand’s birth, marriages and death indexes.
 One can assume that Albert continued to call himself “Roda.”